awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cwe-custom-actions.md

    }
    ```

-1. Choose **Save** to close the window\.
+1. Choose **Save** to save the pattern\.

-1. Choose **Add target** and then select the target to invoke when this rule is matched\.
+1. Under **Select targets**, select and configure the target to invoke when this rule is matched\.

-1. Choose **Configure details**\.

-1. Enter a name and description for the rule\.

-   To enable the rule now, for **State**, select **Enabled**\.
-To save the rule without enabling it, clear **Enabled**\.

-1. Choose **Create rule**\.
+1. Choose **Create**\.

-After this rule is created in CloudWatch Events, when you perform a custom action on findings or insight results in your account, events are generated in CloudWatch Events\.
+After this rule is created in EventBridge, when you perform a custom action on findings or insight results in your account, events are generated in EventBridge\.

 ## Selecting a custom action for findings and insight results<a name="securityhub-cwe-send"></a>

-After you create your Security Hub custom actions and CloudWatch Events rules, you can send findings and insight results to CloudWatch Events for further management and processing\.
+After you create your Security Hub custom actions and EventBridge rules, you can send findings and insight results to EventBridge for further management and processing\.

-Events are sent to CloudWatch Events only in the account in which they are viewed\.
-If you view a finding using a master account, the event is sent to CloudWatch Events in the master account\.
+Events are sent to EventBridge only in the account in which they are viewed\.
+If you view a finding using a master account, the event is sent to EventBridge in the master account\.

 For AWS API calls to be effective, the implementations of target code must switch roles into member accounts\.
 This also means that the role you must switch into must be deployed to each member where action is needed\.

-**To send findings to CloudWatch Events**
+**To send findings to EventBridge**

 1. Open the AWS Security Hub console at [https://console\.aws\.amazon\.com/securityhub/](https://console.aws.amazon.com/securityhub/)\.